Appease/PowerShellClient/README.md

 # navigate to the root directory of your project
 Set-Location "THE-ROOT-DIR-OF-YOUR-PROJECT"

-# create a new ci plan and initialize it with a 'Build' and a 'Unit-Test' stage
+# create a new ci plan and initialize it with 'Build' and 'Unit-Test' stages
 New-CIPlan Build,Unit-Test
 ```